Friday, 21 March 2025

 The Illustrated Coade Catalogue at Yale.

-undated but probably 1784.
+Undated but probably 1784.

 https://collections.soane.org/b9139

-and another in the INHA , Paris.
+and another avaialable in hi res. in the INHA , Paris.

 https://bibliotheque-numerique.inha.fr/collection/item/35774-descriptive-catalogue-of-coade-s-artificial-stone-manufactory?offset=11